 Documentation

-For example, the API response includes the organization of the IP address, ASN meta data, geolocation
+For example, the API response includes the organization associated with the IP address, ASN meta-data,

-for example whether an IP address belongs to
+For instance, it indicates whether an IP address belongs to:

 - a hosting provider (